VasylQA/gatling-sample/README.md

 Various reports based on test results can be found in `target/gatling/<testRunName>/index.html`

 ## Debugging
-For proper debugging of Gatling test run it is recommended to use Proxy: Fiddler, Charles, Mitmproxy.
+For proper debugging of Gatling test run it is recommended to use proxy: Fiddler, Charles, Mitmproxy.
 Sample project contains proxy settings forwarding to `8080` port